mannavapriya/Email-Generator/README.md

 Assume the sender is a product or engineering lead and the recipient expects clarity, accountability, and alignment.

 ### 2) Assertive Tone : Action Required / Deadline Enforcement
-Generate a email requesting immediate action on an overdue deliverable.
+Generate an email requesting immediate action on an overdue deliverable.
 The email should:
 State the issue and expectation in the opening sentence Reference the original deadline and current impact of the delay